clementchadebec/benchmark_VAE/docs/source/models/nn/pythae.models.nn.rst

 .. note::

    In case you want to provide your own neural architecture, make sure you make them inherit from these classes.
-See :ref:`making-your-own-vae`.
+   See tutorials.